thomasjsn/uimg/readme.md

 # µIMG
 µIMG (micro image) is a tiny self hosted image dump service, with no UI for uploading — only CLI.
-Inspired by [PictShare](https://pictshare.net/).
+Inspired by [PictShare](https://pictshare.net/) and built with [Lumen](https://lumen.laravel.com/).

 > This is still very much a work in progress, use at own risk.